WNYC Studios: On the Media

-On the Media is an hour-long weekly radio program and podcast, hosted by Bob Garfield and Brooke Gladstone, covering journalism, technology and First Amendment issues.
+On the Media is an hour-long weekly radio program and podcast, hosted by Brooke Gladstone, covering journalism, technology and First Amendment issues.

 On the Media launched in 1995 and was reformatted and relaunched in 2001, and since then has been one of WNYC Studios' fastest growing programs, with more than 400 public radio stations broadcasting the show weekly.
 It won a Peabody Award in 2004 for providing listeners "an insightful journey into the inner workings and outer effects of the media".
 In 2013, co-host Brooke Gladstone won a Gracie Award for Outstanding Host.
 The episode "Bench Press," which looked at the Supreme Court and its relationship with the media, won both a New York Press Club Award and the American Bar Association's Silver Gavel Award in 2016.
+In 2023, On the Media won a Peabody Award for its series "The Divided Dial,” which "offers listeners a [ ] window into the rise of Salem Media Group, a conservative Christian radio network."

 Radiolab

 Radiolab was created in 2002 by Jad Abumrad.
 Robert Krulwich joined as co-host in 2005.
 The radio program and podcast explores broad, difficult topics such as "time" and "morality" in an accessible and light-hearted manner and with a distinctive audio production style.

 Radiolab received a 2007 National Academies Communication Award "for their imaginative use of radio to make science accessible to broad audiences".
 The program has received two Peabody Awards; first in 2010 and again in 2014.
 In 2015 the episode "60 Words," which looked at the language used in the Authorization for Use of Military Force (AUMF), won a Headliner Award, a New York Press Club Award, and was the New York Festivals' Gold Radio Winner and Grand Award Winner.
 Also in 2015, the episode "Galapagos" won first place in the Society of Environmental Journalists Awards for Reporting on the Environment.
 The episode "Sight Unseen" won the Gold Award for Best Documentary from Third Coast Festival.

 In 2011, Abumrad received the MacArthur grant.

 The show has done several special multi-episode series exploring various areas.
 "Border Trilogy" was a three-part series that explored the United States Border Patrol's policy "Prevention Through Deterrence."
 The "Gonads" series, hosted by Molly Webster, looked at aspects of reproduction, fertility, and gender.
 "In the No" was a three-part series that looked at consent in the wake of #MeToo.
 "G" was a six-part series that explored the controversial science of human intelligence, from IQ testing and genetic intelligence predictors to the quest for genius.

-On 5 December 2019, it was announced that Robert Krulwich would be retiring in January 2020, after fifteen years with the show.
+On December 5, 2019, it was announced that Robert Krulwich would be retiring in January 2020, after fifteen years with the show.

-On 25 September 2020 it was announced that Lulu Miller and Latif Nasser would be joining the show as co-hosts alongside Jad Abumrad.
+On September 25, 2020, it was announced that Lulu Miller and Latif Nasser would be joining the show as co-hosts alongside Jad Abumrad.
+In January 2022, it was announced that Abumrad would leave the show and in April 2022, he joined the faculty at Vanderbilt University.